Writing Dialogue: Eight Straightforward Tips (Plus Examples)

 • Said

-It’s also a good idea to avoid using adverbs and adjectives with your dialogue tags.
-Often, your character’s tone will be apparent from the words they use; you don’t need to tell the reader “John said angrily” or “Susan asked impatiently”.
+Using adverbs and adjectives with your dialogue tags.
+You often don’t need these: your character’s tone will be apparent from the words they use; you don’t need to tell the reader “John said angrily” or “Susan asked impatiently”.

 You definitely need some dialogue tags in your short story or novel, but you don’t need to tag every single line of speech.
 Here’s another way to assign dialogue to a character: